Chris Sawyer: Second departure (2017–present)

 After the completion of Classic, Sawyer "...decided to take a back seat again and devote more time to other aspects of [his] life."
 Asked about future projects in 2016 he said "I'd never rule out creating a new original game but I think it's unlikely.
 I feel like I'm getting on a bit now age-wise and want to take things a bit easier!"
 He has also indicated that there is no need for a solo assembly coder such as himself in the modern games industry.
-Asked about the future in 2020, he replied “I also feel I’ve now created all the games I wanted to create... and working on someone else’s game designs just doesn’t excite me.”
+Asked about the future in 2020, he replied “I also feel I've now created all the games I wanted to create... and working on someone else's game designs just doesn't excite me.”

-Atari continues to produce titles using the RollerCoaster Tycoon intellectual property under license from Sawyer.
+Atari continues to produce titles using the RollerCoaster Tycoon intellectual property under licence from Sawyer.
 He has little involvement with these titles, beyond playing the occasional build.
 In 2022, Sawyer extended Atari's rights to the franchise for another decade.
 For the franchise's 25th anniversary in 2024, Atari sold a number of art pieces autographed by Sawyer.
-On 1 November 2024 it was announced that Sawyer had entered into an agreement with Atari to allow them to acquire the Transport Tycoon intellectual property.
+On 1 November 2024, Atari announced that Sawyer had entered into an agreement to allow it to acquire the Transport Tycoon intellectual property.